 When supplements are taken for general health rather than for specific reasons, they need to contain a range of antioxidants that reduce oxidative stress.
-Most oxidation in cells is an unavoidable side effect of cell function, but oxidation damage increases in bodys’ low on antioxidants as they help limit oxidative stress and can improve fertility levels.
-The antioxidant effect on male fertility is so marked that antioxidant levels in semen samples predict fertilisation rates more accurately than the number of healthy sperm. iv v
+Most oxidation in cells is an unavoidable side effect of cell function, but oxidation damage is higher when antioxidant levels are low, as they help limit oxidative stress and improve fertility levels.
+The antioxidant effect on male fertility is so marked that antioxidant levels in semen samples predict fertilisation rates more accurately than numbers of healthy sperm. iv v

-Antioxidants come in a range of forms, including minerals, vitamins and enzymes, and these are generally part of a healthy, varied diet.
-Having a range of antioxidants is more important than high levels of a few well-known ones as combinations of antioxidants prevent different types of “free radicals” from developing.
-A varied and healthy diet is also the best way to encourage a healthy gut microbiome that can extract antioxidants from the diet and also makes many antioxidants.
+Antioxidants come in a range of forms, including minerals, vitamins and enzymes, and are generally part of healthy, varied diets.
+A range of antioxidants is more important than high levels of a few well-known ones, as combinations of antioxidants prevent different types of “free radicals” from developing.
+Varied and healthy diets are also the best way to encourage a healthy gut microbiome that makes and extracts antioxidants from the diet.

-For couples with varied and healthy diets who get pregnant quickly, there’s little reason to add anything above folic acid and Vitamin D. But when this isn’t happening (and that’s true for many of us), it makes sense to add reasonable amounts of quality vitamins and minerals to provide a broad range of antioxidants that minimise oxidative stress and raise the health of parents and the baby.
+For couples with varied and healthy diets who get pregnant quickly, there’s little reason to add anything above folic acid and Vitamin D. But when this isn’t happening (and that’s true for many of us), it makes sense to add reasonable amounts of quality vitamins and minerals to provide a broad range of antioxidants that minimise oxidative stress.

-It’s a dangerous idea to think “the more of a good thing you have, the better it is for you”, especially with supplements, as the following, in particular, are potentially harmful to health in high doses: vi
+It’s a dangerous idea to think “the more of a good thing, the better it is for you”, especially with supplements, as the following, in particular, are potentially harmful to health in high doses: vi

 - Vitamin A